Rudolf-Christoph von Gersdorff: Conspiracy to assassinate Hitler

-Prior to the 20 July plot, Gersdorff also had hidden the explosives and fuses that another conspirator, Wessel Freytag von Loringhoven, managed to procure from the Abwehr's cache of captured British weapons and which Claus Schenk Graf von Stauffenberg was to use in his attempt to kill Hitler.
+Prior to the 20 July plot, Gersdorff had also hidden the explosives and fuses that another conspirator, Wessel Freytag von Loringhoven, managed to procure from a cache of captured British weapons and which Claus Schenk Graf von Stauffenberg was to use in his attempt to kill Hitler.
 Thanks to the silence of his imprisoned and tortured co-conspirators, Gersdorff was able to escape arrest and certain execution.
-As a result, he was one of the few German military anti-Hitler plotters to survive the war (others included Axel Freiherr von dem Bussche-Streithorst and Eberhard von Breitenbuch).
+As a result, he was one of the few German military resistors to survive the war (others included Axel Freiherr von dem Bussche-Streithorst and Eberhard von Breitenbuch).

 Later years

 Following the war, Gersdorff participated in the work of the U.S. Army Historical Division, in which, under the guidance of Franz Halder, German generals wrote World War II operational studies for the U.S. Army, first as POWs and then as employees.
 In the late 1940s, Gersdorff authored an operational study on the Wehrmacht response to the Allied Normandy breakout.
-(The study, together with contributions from Paul Hausser, Heinrich Freiherr von Lüttwitz, Wilhelm Fahrmbacher and Heinrich Eberbach, was published in 2004 as Fighting the Breakout: The German Army in Normandy from COBRA to the Falaise Gap.)
+(The study, together with contributions from Paul Hausser, Heinrich Freiherr von Lüttwitz, Wilhelm Fahrmbacher and Heinrich Eberbach, was published in 2004 as Fighting the Breakout: The German Army in Normandy from COBRA to the Falaise Gap).

 In the mid-1950s, Gersdorff tried to join the Bundeswehr, the armed forces of postwar West Germany.
 Despite his distinguished record and decorations, his attempts were, according to Gersdorff, opposed by Hans Globke, the powerful head of the German Chancellery and confidant of Chancellor Konrad Adenauer, and by various former Wehrmacht officers in the Bundeswehr who did not want a "traitor" in their midst.
 He thus was prevented from resuming his military career.